ssfsx17/sky-islands/readable.md

 **Guided Shot**:

+  - Technique
+  - 1 AP
   - 5 energy
-  - Do a ranged weapon attack, adding your Weapon Ranged Techs rating to your Physical Accuracy.
+  - Do a ranged weapon attack, adding your Weapon Ranged Techs skill rating to your Physical Accuracy.
 Its damage type is changed to be of the linked element.

 #### Rating 10

 **Armor-Piercing Shot**:

+  - Technique
+  - 1 AP
   - 10 energy
   - Do a ranged weapon attack, ignoring the target’s Physical Armor.
 Its damage type is changed to be of the linked element.

 **Elemental Discharging Ranged Ripple**

+  - Technique
+  - 1 AP
   - Discharging: This technique does not require any corresponding Magical Elements skills.
 Instead, it requires that you are holding elemental charges.